Norah McGuinness: Early life

 She settled in 1925 in Wicklow and was involved in the literary and theatrical life of Dublin, designing for the Abbey and Peacock theatres and illustrating W. B. Yeats’s Stories of Red Hanrahan (London, 1927).

-On Mainie Jellett’s advice she went to Paris in 1929 to study with André Lhôte and came under the influence of the Ecole de Paris.
+On Mainie Jellett’s advice she went to Paris in 1929 to study with André Lhôte and came under the influence of the École de Paris.

 She married the editor Geoffrey Phibbs, but they divorced in 1930 after Phibbs had left her more than once, notably for the poet Laura Riding.

 From there she moved to London where she was a member of Lucy Wertheim's 'Twenties Group' and of the avant-garde London Group.
-From 1937-39 she lived in New York.
+From 1937-39 she lived in New York, where she exhibited her paintings, created illustrations for Harper’s Bazaar and designed windows for Altman’s department store on Fifth Avenue.
 After New York, she returned to Ireland in 1939, settled in Dublin and concentrated on painting.
 She died in County Dublin.

 Work

 Although her work remained figurative, she painted vivid, highly coloured landscapes; her work shows the cubist influence of Lhote and she was associated with the modern movement in Ireland.
 She helped found the Irish Exhibition of Living Art in 1943 and became its president in 1944 after the death of Mainie Jellett.

 With Nano Reid she represented Ireland in the 1950 Venice Biennale.
 This was the first time Ireland participated in this international exhibition.
 By 2017, the official list of artists representing Ireland since 1950 showed that the majority of artists chosen in the years since McGuinness and Reid's participation were women.
 She was elected an honorary member of the Royal Hibernian Academy in 1957, but later resigned.

+She designed windows for Brown Thomas for over thirty years.

 There was a retrospective of her work in the Douglas Hyde Gallery, Trinity College Dublin in 1968, and in 1973 the college awarded her an honorary doctorate.
 Her work featured in IMMA’s 2013 ‘Analysing Cubism’ exhibition.